jpegleg/morpho-sessions/README.md

 HSTS and security headers are inserted by default.

-## The cookies in the template
+## the cookies in the template

 The default cookie is not a secured (signed) cookie, just a simple session cookie.
 Actix has support for adding signing and other aspects to cookies if desired.
+The designed usage is not for sensitive sessions, however it can be adjusted to the needs of more sensitive sessions.

 ## session files